Early registration for TAMBA members opened on 7/21/2017 and all shuttle spots sold out in the first day!

 The ride is scheduled for September 2, 2017.
-Registration will open in June, with early registration going to TAMBA members.
-Mark your calendars, start your training and make sure your TAMBA membership is up-to-date to get first dips on shuttles spots.
+This is the 7th Annual TAMBA Rose to Toads Ride.
+Mark your calendars, start your training and make sure your TAMBA membership is up-to-date to get first dips on reg and shuttles spots..

 Proudly brought to you by TAMBA in partnership with US Forest Service Lake Tahoe Basin Management Unit.